 Deerfield Valley Mini-Storage.
 5'x10', 10'x15' and 10'x20' bays in Wilmington.
 (802) 464-8632.
 CB

 Mount Snow Market Place has office space for rent.
-On the Valley Trail, MOOver stop, snow removal contractor on premises, short- or long-term lease.
+On the Valley Trail, MOOver stop, short- or long-term lease.
 Call Adam at (802) 464-7771.
 CB

 real estate for sale

 Income-producing property on one acre on Route 100 in Wilmington.
 First apartment is 858 sq. ft., two-bedroom, one-bath.
 Second apartment is 2,034 sq. ft., three-bedroom, large loft room, including large master bedroom with walk-in closet, and two baths.
 Seven over-sized car garages totalling 2,778 sq. ft.
 Additional storage of 1,154 sq. ft., two offices, 336 sq. ft.
 Total square footage is 7,160.
 All space is currently rented.
 Current income is $3,325 per month.
 2015 taxes $5,782.
 Priced at $390,000.
 Call Sal (732) 598-1810.
 CB